Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 - A Gateway Service configured in Konnect Gateway Manager, and [linked to the published API](/konnect/dev-portal/apis/gateway-service-link) in Dev Portal.

 {:.note}
-> **Note:** In order to restrict access to calling APIs, a gateway service must be linked.
-Developer and application registration can function and grant API keys in isolation, but without the gateway service linked, it will not actually map generated API keys to a gateway service in order to restrict access to the API.
-Any API keys generated in disconnected state (as they exist outside the gateway control plane) will sync to the gateway service once linked.
+> *In order for credential generation to properly restrict access to your API with Authentication Strategies, a Konnect Gateway Service must be [linked to your API](../apis/gateway-service-link).
+Gateway version 3.6+ supported. *

 ## Enable app registration with key authentication {#key-auth-flow}